 A corset is the foundation of many a Dark Garden ensemble (no pun intended).
 Whether worn as an undergarment or flaunted as separates, our corsets are as comfortable as they are supportive.
 The design possibilities are many and varied – a silhouette for every body type, every aesthetic.

 We have both Standard Fit ($400-$1500) and Bespoke corsets ($1995-$3995).
 Personalized Fit and Personalized Design upgrades are available for our Standard Fit line, resulting in a semi-custom creation.

 From a simple leather mini skirt to fitted slacks or even a multi-layer confectionary draped ball skirt, we've done it all.
 We typically work in fully lined silk or wool, supporting skirts with the appropriate petticoats.
 Most simple bottoms start at $2000, with more complex skirts (multiple layers, trains, draped elements) going up to $5,000+.

 Most of our ensembles feature a two-part gown: a corset, with a matching skirt.
 This is the best approach, particularly for strapless gowns.
 In some cases, though, nothing but a one-piece dress will do.
 We'll design a dress that fits either over a corset or without one.
 Simple gowns start at $4000.
 As with skirts, additional layers, draping, trains, and so forth will add to the price.

 We also create menswear and menswear-inspired looks for all genders!
-Coats, vests, something, see above for pants...?
-Shout out to the tailored line of corsets.
+Coats, vests, and of course, our famous tailored corsets, including the Edward, Dietrich, and Beau Brummell.